raspberrychris/cryptotravellers/content/blog/what-is-cardano-ada-beginners-guide.md

 ## Are Cardano Pools Safe?

-\- Cardano pools are safe if the pool is well maintained and has a good reputation.
+\- Cardano pools are safe if the pool is well maintained and have a good reputation.
+Ensure to do your research before hand.

-\- There have been incidents of malicious Cardano mining, but these cases were rare.

 ## What Are Cardano Staking Rewards?